GemsNY

 5. Treatments

-Diamonds can undergo various treatments to enhance their appearance or improve their color.
+Throughout the entire journey of diamonds, these gemstones can undergo various treatments to enhance their appearance or improve their color.
 Jewelers usually indicate these treatments in the documentation.
 It is worth noting that some consumers prefer untreated natural diamonds.
 So, not all the loose diamonds go through these treatments, some of them proceed for grading and designing right after cutting and polishing.
 Here are some common treatments applied to diamonds.

 a.
 Laser Drilling